lucendio/lecture-devops-infos/exercise.md

 * it's going to be a 1:1
-* demonstrate the entire deployment process for the [given application](https://github.com/lucendio/lecture-devops-app)
+* demonstrate the entire deployment process for the [given application](https://github.com/lucendio/lecture-devops-app) by introducing an actual change to the code base
 * verify the existence of every component